j03l/OneSilaMagento2Api/README.rst

 * Wrap all API responses in the package
 * Provide additional endpoint-specific methods to retrieve and update data
+* `FetchedOnlyModel` subclass can only be retrieved from the API, not created directly
+* `ImmutableModel` subclass cannot be modified after initialization and throws an error if `save()` is called

 .. raw:: html